Crohn's disease is a condition that causes inflammation of the wall of the gut (gastrointestinal tract). Any part of the gut can be affected.

 - Cancer.
 People with Crohn's disease have a small increased risk of developing cancer of the colon compared with the risk of the general population.

 - 'Thinning' of the bones (osteoporosis).
-The increased risk of this is related to the poor absorption of food that occurs in some people with severe Crohn's disease.
+The increased risk of this is related to the poor absorption of food that occurs in some people with severe Crohn's disease - if the risk is considered to be high then a bone scan may be offered.

 How is Crohn's disease diagnosed?